 Where to Find Malachite in North Carolina

 6 mapped malachite rockhounding spots in North Carolina, across 5 counties.
+Most of the mapped spots sit in Davidson County, Alleghany County, and Cabarrus County.
 Malachite is bright-green copper carbonate, often found alongside azurite and chrysocolla in oxidized copper ores.
-North Carolina has the deepest gem-mining tradition on the East Coast.
+North Carolina has a long gem-mining record, especially in the western mountains.

 Map of 6 malachite rockhounding spots in North Carolina